 The idea of BenchSci originated from one person, Dr. Thomas Leung, BenchSci’s Chief Scientist.
-Read on to find out why he started BenchSci and what he has learned:
+He first spoke about his journey to founding the company at the HIT Unconference in 2017.
+Read on to find out why he started BenchSci and what he has learned in his own words.

 For as long as I can remember, I have always been intrigued by Biology.
 Before university, my goal in life was to become a medical doctor.
 After I started university, however, the fascinating world of microbiology beckoned and I became a graduate research student.
 I finished my Master's in Virology and then completed my Ph.D. in Epigenetics.

 To me, research is enjoyable.
 The moment when you discover something new, and you are the only person in the world who holds that knowledge, is a great feeling.
 However, halfway through my Ph.D. candidacy, I started to realize the unfortunate truth that faculty scientist positions are extremely rare.
 Certainly, the traditional path of becoming a post-doctorate fellow was still available, but it wasn’t for me.
 So it was time to explore outside the box.

 But what is “outside of academia”?
 I started going to career talks for graduate students and I realized that there are actually many jobs that I had never even heard of before.
 Albeit the variety, there is one commonality: experience.
 For example, in the field of “Regulatory Affairs”, a Ph.D. would qualify for certain positions, but they need previous experience in regulation or additional diploma certifications.
 Sadly, there are not many options for fresh Ph.D. graduates.